sirech/emacs/README.markdown

 regen-autoloads.
 After some updates an M-x recompile-init will be necessary; this should be noted in the commit messages.

+3. Map the CAPS key to control.
+It is very easy to do in Mac OS X and Linux, you'll need some registry files for windows.

 ## Byte Compiling

 This config tries very hard to avoid loading packages or other